Creating Trustworthy AI: A summary of our white paper

 Effective regulations and incentives are created

 Market incentives alone will not produce tech that fully respects the needs of individuals and society.
 New laws and regulations, grounded in technical and social realities, may need to be created and existing laws enforced to make the AI ecosystem more trustworthy.
 We’ll know we’re having a positive impact when:

-- Governments develop the vision and capacity to effectively regulate AI.
+- Governments develop the vision, skills, and capacities needed to regulate AI.

 - There is wider enforcement of existing laws like the GDPR.

-- Regulators have access to the data they need to scrutinize AI.
+- Regulators have access to the data and expertise they need to scrutinize AI.

 - Governments develop programs to invest in and procure trustworthy AI.

 Mozilla has a long history of working with governments to come up with pragmatic, technically-informed policy approaches to complex issues.
 Specifically, we support policy fellows who are developing model legislation including AI procurement guidelines for governments; developing advocacy campaigns that demonstrate the limits of the current self-regulatory frameworks; and launching a European AI Fund with partners to spark investment across civil society.

 We will continue to seek collaborations with organizations and individuals who are working to inform, engage and empower governments and policymakers to create effective, technically-specific regulation of AI systems that will support innovation, empower consumers and hold companies accountable for the societal impact of their products.

 As noted throughout this summary, Mozilla is already starting to work in these areas through direct investments and high-impact partnerships like: